VincentChen1113/PBD_Cloth_Simulation/readme.md

 ## Project Summary

-This project extends a C++ OpenGL implementation of **Fast Simulation of Mass-Spring Systems** [1] by adding a new **Position-Based Dynamics (PBD)** cloth solver based on Müller et al. [3].
+This project is a C++ OpenGL cloth-simulation application built on top of the original **Fast Simulation of Mass-Spring Systems** codebase [1] and extended with a separate **Position-Based Dynamics (PBD)** solver based on Müller et al. [3].
+It keeps the original mass-spring implementation for baseline comparison while adding a broader set of cloth behaviors and interaction-focused PBD demos.

-The original fast mass-spring solver is preserved for comparison, while the new PBD solver is implemented as a separate solver using the existing rendering, mesh, shader, and interaction infrastructure.

-The project currently includes:

-- the original fast mass-spring hanging and sphere-drop demos
-- a separate PBD cloth solver
-- constraint-based stretch, shear, bend, and fixed-point handling
-- sphere, plane/floor, and box obstacle collision
-- vertex-triangle self-collision with diagnostics
-- floor-drop and dual-obstacle stress demos
-- a flag-style wind demo using aerodynamic drag, lift, gusts, and procedural noise
-- an interactive runtime tuning interface for the PBD hanging demo
+The current program includes both the original mass-spring hanging and sphere-drop scenes and a set of PBD demos for hanging cloth, sphere drop, floor drop with self-collision, dual-obstacle draping over a sphere and cube, and a flag-style wind scene.
+The PBD path supports fixed-point, stretch, shear, and bending constraints; sphere, floor, and analytic box collision; vertex-triangle self-collision with optional diagnostics; and interactive runtime controls for parameters such as stiffness, damping, timestep, mesh resolution, obstacle size, and wind direction/speed.

+The project uses the shared rendering, mesh, shader, and picking infrastructure from the original application, so both solvers can be launched from the same executable and compared through a common visual interface.

 ---

 ## Key Features

-- Original **fast mass-spring** solver preserved for comparison
+- Original **fast mass-spring** solver preserved for side-by-side comparison
-- New **Position-Based Dynamics** solver
+- Separate **Position-Based Dynamics** cloth solver integrated into the same executable
-- Fixed-point constraints for pinned/dragged particles
-- Structural and shear distance constraints
-- Dihedral-angle bending constraints
+- Fixed-point, stretch, shear, and dihedral bending constraints
-- Iteration-corrected stiffness handling
+- Iteration-corrected stiffness handling for more consistent tuning across solver iteration counts
-- Sphere collision
-- Plane/floor collision
-- Analytic box collision with edge-midpoint obstacle sampling
+- Sphere, floor, and analytic box collision handling
-- Vertex-triangle self-collision with debug counters
+- Vertex-triangle self-collision with optional debug diagnostics
-- Dedicated floor-drop and dual-obstacle scenes
+- Dedicated PBD hang, sphere-drop, floor-drop, dual-obstacle, and wind demos
-- Flag-style wind demo with drag, lift, gust modulation, and procedural flutter noise
-- Runtime tuning interface for the PBD hanging cloth demo
+- Runtime controls for stiffness, damping, timestep, mesh resolution, obstacle size, and wind settings
+- Shared rendering, shader, mesh, and picking infrastructure across both solver modes

 ---